 SSL certificate helps to keep your site secure so that any sensitive information which is transmitted across the Internet is encrypted and reaches only the intended recipient.
 It assures that customers will have data privacy, security and integrity with SSL.

-An SSL certificate can help improve trust among your users as they can find visual cues in the form of a green bar or padlock icon to know that their connection is secure.
+An SSL certificate can help improve trust among your users as they can find visual cues in the form of padlock icon to know that their connection is secure.
 Customers are more likely to trust websites with SSL certificates that act as a secure way of data transmission and helps boost their confidence when doing payment transactions.

 SSL certificate can also prevent phishing attacks which may include links to your website as it is nearly impossible for them to obtain a proper SSL certificate and cannot cause damage to sites as most users are aware of trust indicators which they need to look out while browsing sites.

 Is TLS or SSL more secure?